 Pre-notification – documents required.

-The pre-notification form is available on our system called PHILIS DES.
-Alternatively, you can also use a pre-notification form that can be downloaded here.
-When submitting a pre-notification either use the facility within PHILIS DES to upload the bill of lading, packing list and invoice or submit copies of these commercial documents with the hard copy form (if you have not already emailed them to us).
+When submitting a pre-notification either use the facility within PHILIS DES to upload the bill of lading, packing list and invoice (and PDF version of the COI, if applicable) or submit copies of these commercial documents with the hard copy form (if you have not already emailed them to us).

 Please ensure the pre-notification form informs us of which company is responsible for the charges, and which company the signed COI should be returned to.
 Without this information we cannot process the documentation and your consignment will be delayed.

 Notification and endorsement of all organic consignments must be made by completing a Certificate of Inspection (CoI).

 The blank model of the CoI for imports into Great Britain can be found here.

 SCPHA notes on completing the GB CoI can be found here.